Facial Video-based Remote Physiological Measurement via Self-supervised Learning: Related work

 \subsection{Remote physiological measurement}

-Video-based remote physiological measurement has been mainly implemented using blind signal separation \cite{poh_advancements_2011,lam_robust_2015}, skin reflection models \cite{wang_algorithmic_2017,de_haan_robust_2013}, and deep neural networks~\cite{niu_rhythmnet_2020,lee_meta-rppg_2020,song_pulsegan_2021}.
-Blind signal separation-based approaches assume that the {skin color change} is a linear combination of the target rPPG signal and other noises.
-They use signal decomposition methods, such as independent component analysis or principal components analysis, to separate rPPG signals from noises.
-For example, Macwan \etal \cite{macwan_heart_2019} used auto-correlation as a measurement for signal periodicity, so as to guide independent component analysis for rPPG signal separation.
-Skin reflection model-based approaches explore different ways to project images from the RGB space to other color spaces for better rPPG estimation.
+Facial video-based remote physiological measurement has been mainly implemented using blind signal separation \cite{poh_advancements_2011,macwan_heart_2019,mcduff_fusing_2018}, skin reflection models \cite{wang_algorithmic_2017,de_haan_robust_2013}, and deep neural networks~\cite{niu_rhythmnet_2020,lee_meta-rppg_2020,song_pulsegan_2021}.
+First, blind signal separation-based approaches assume that the {skin color change} is a linear combination of the target rPPG signal and other noises.
+Signal decomposition methods, such as independent component analysis (ICA) or principal components analysis (PCA), are used to separate rPPG signals from noises.
+For example, Macwan \etal \cite{macwan_heart_2019} used auto-correlation as a measurement for signal periodicity, so as to guide ICA for rPPG signal separation.
+McDuff \emph{et al.} \cite{mcduff_fusing_2018} leveraged ICA to estimate rPPG signals from multiple facial videos captured at different angles.
+Second, skin reflection model-based approaches explore different ways to project images from the RGB space to other color spaces for better rPPG estimation.
 For instance, Haan \etal \cite{de_haan_robust_2013} proposed to project images into the chrominance space to eliminate motion noises and help rPPG estimation.
-These approaches rely on assumptions, for instance, different people's skin tones are identical under white light \cite{de_haan_robust_2013}, which may not always satisfy in a practical environment \cite{song_pulsegan_2021,niu_video-based_2020}.
+These approaches rely on assumptions, for instance, different people's skin tones are identical under white light \cite{de_haan_robust_2013}, which may not always be satisfied in a practical environment \cite{song_pulsegan_2021,niu_video-based_2020}.
+We refer readers to \cite{mcduff_camera_2023} for a comprehensive and systematic survey on these traditional approaches.